-- an individual has benefit in excess of the automatic acceptance limit (benefit below the limit is still covered automatically) - an individual is offered cover by the employer without satisfying the usual eligibility conditions, or is being offered a different basis of cover to the majority of the rest of the scheme membership (a 'discretionary entrant') - c) eligibility for cover is linked to pension scheme membership and an individual: - i. joins the workplace pension scheme 12 months or more after first being eligible and whose total benefit (lump sum plus capitalised death in service pension using the capitalisation factor used to assess if the automatic acceptance limit has been exceeded) is above £250,000 - ii. was absent due to ill health on the date they joined the workplace pension scheme for - one week or longer in schemes with up to 50 members - four consecutive weeks or longer in schemes with between 51 and 500 members, or - 12 consecutive weeks or longer in schemes with 501 or more members, or - iii. changes their employee pension scheme contribution 12 months or more after first being able to do so and as a result has an increase in benefit and whose total benefit is above £250,000, or - d) you are seeking cover for a member working beyond the date cover ceases.
+- a) an individual has benefit in excess of the automatic acceptance limit (benefit below the limit is still covered automatically) - an individual is offered cover by the employer without satisfying the usual eligibility conditions or is being offered a different basis of cover to the majority of the rest of the scheme membership (a 'discretionary entrant') - c) eligibility for cover is linked to pension scheme membership and an individual: - joins the workplace pension scheme 12 months or more after first being eligible whose benefit is above £250,000

+- ii. was absentee due to ill health on the date they joined the workplace pension scheme for - one week or longer in schemes with up to 50 members - four consecutive weeks or longer in schemes with between 51 and 500 members, or - 12 consecutive weeks or longer in schemes with 501 or more members, or - iii. changes their employee pension scheme contribution 12 months or more after first being able to do so and as a result has an increase in benefit and whose total benefit is above £250,000, or - d) you are seeking cover for a member working beyond the date cover ceases.